thiagozanetti/robotosapiens-collection/README.md

-Collection of OH-MY-ZSH custom libs and themes.
+Collection of OH-MY-ZSH custom scripts and themes.